-Warehouse Management Systems (WMS) have been available since the earliest computer systems and were allowed simple storage location functionality.
+Warehouse Management Systems (WMS) have been available since the earliest computer systems and allowed simple storage location functionality.
 Today WMS systems can be standalone or part of an Enterprise Resource Planning (ERP) system and can include complex technology such as Radio Frequency Identification (RFID) and voice recognition.
-However the basic principle of the warehouse system has remained the same, which is to provide information to allow efficient control of the movement of materials within the warehouse.
+However, the basic principle of the warehouse system has remained the same, which is to provide information to allow efficient control of the movement of materials within the warehouse.

 When selecting a WMS there are many vendors to choose from.
 If you currently operate an ERP system then the WMS functionality may be part of that suite, or you can use a bolt-on WMS package.
 For companies that use best of breed solutions, the choice of WMS will reflect the requirements of your warehouse operations.

 The implementation of a WMS is often complex.
 Project planning is critical to the success of any WMS implementation.
 The project requires warehouse resources to collect data on the physical warehouse, materials, inventory as well as defining the strategies required to operate the warehouse.
 There is the added challenge of implementing the system whilst still operating the warehouse.
 A major factor of all projects is still ship product whilst the WMS is being implemented.